Vanguard's Target-Date Funds Earn Top Marks

 Oppenheimer brings up the rear, according to new Morningstar reports.

-When Morningstar.com pulled back the curtain on its last week, Vanguard Target Retirement funds were standing in the spotlight, while Oppenheimer got the hook.
+When Morningstar pulled back the curtain on its 20 new Target-Date Fund Series Rating and Research Reports today, Vanguard Target Retirement funds were standing in the spotlight, while Oppenheimer got the hook.

 But the Morningstar Target-Date Fund Series Rating and Research Reports consider far more than performance in their evaluations.
 The methodology also evaluates the people, parent, portfolio, and price behind the funds.
 Target-date series that earn a Top rating have not only delivered good, risk-adjusted performance for shareholders, but they exhibit other best-practices that should make these funds stand out over the long term.